molinfo-vienna/CDPKit/README.md

 - **CDPKit GitHub Repository**: Check out the [CDPKit GitHub repository](https://github.com/molinfo-vienna/CDPKit) for source code, issue tracking, and community support.

 - **CDPKit Cookbook**: Explore the [CDPKit Cookbook](http://a7srv2.pch.univie.ac.at/cdpkit/cdpl_python_cookbook/index.html) for a collection of code snippets and examples showcasing various CDPKit functionalities.
+The documentation page will be available for external usage soon.

 - **CDPKit Conformer Generator**: Visit [CONFORT](https://www.researchsquare.com/article/rs-1597257/v1), the high-quality CDPKit conformer generator intigrated in the toolkit.

+- **CDPKit ML integration example**: Check out the [github](https://github.com/spudlig/graph_networks) page of the "Improved Lipophilicity and Aqueous Solubility Prediction with Composite Graph Neural Networks" publication for exploring the ML integration possibilities of the CDPKit.